 The story teller hooks you in one short paragraph, with compelling characters (homeless piglets!), a perilous quest (a straw house, really?) and imminent danger (nothing good can come from a wolf at the door).

-You can use this storytelling technique to lure in your readers and pique their curiosity.
+You can use this storytelling technique to reel in your readers and pique their curiosity.
 The headline, deck and lead make an effective triple hook.
 If we were featuring our piglets, for example, we might write:

 Sow Leaves Offspring Homeless